Shaitan (film): Casting

 Bejoy Nambiar approached Kalki Koechlin to play the lead role.
-Koechlin, who gained breakthrough through Dev.D (2009), where her performance in the film received critical acclaim, decided to act in this film as she wanted to experiment in "dark" and "intense roles".
+Koechlin, who gained her breakthrough with Dev.D (2009), where her performance in the film received critical acclaim, decided to act in this film as she wanted to experiment in "dark" and "intense roles".
 She plays the role of a 17-year old angst-ridden teenager who had a troubled life.
 Nambiar cast actors who were part of films based on real-life incidents, including Neil Bhoopalam, who earlier played a character based on Shayan Munshi in No One Killed Jessica (2011); he said that "The idea was to bring in actors and a crew that understood the realistic space in cinema".
 Rajeev Khandelwal, Shiv Panditt, Kirti Kulhari and Gulshan Devaiah portrayed the role of Koechlin's friends in the film.
 Eventually, the entire lead cast members were in their mid-20s as Nambiar wanted to cover more younger audiences, especially in suburbans and multiplexes.
 Kashyap had referenced the casting and similarities to Paanch, where the actors had referenced the lead characters of that film — Sharat Saxena, Kay Kay Menon, Aditya Srivastava, Joy Fernandes and Tejaswini Kolhapure.
 Koechlin's character is based on that of Kolhapure's role in Paanch.

 Gulshan Devaiah made his feature film debut with this film by playing Karan Chaudhary (KC).
 In an interview with Cinestaan, Nambiar said that "his character is mostly modelled on a 1980s rock-and-roll guy, not the way he dress but how his attitude".
 Initially, Gulshan was auditioned for Rajeev's character Arvind Mathur, a Police Inspector and made a test shoot featuring him as a cop.
 But as he was too young to play the cop, the role was later given to Rajeev and Gulshan was offered the role of KC, though Nambiar initially wanted Arjun Mathur and Namit Das to play that role.
 Rajkummar Rao, played the role of Malvankar, a corrupt-police officer, who had a screen presence of 15 minutes.
 Nambiar convinced Rajkummar to take the role as he did not want to appear in a role that is of a short duration.